Links to GRAPHIC NOVEL GIZMOS

 Diana Gabaldon - Author of the Outlander series (time traveling with a historical twist).
 My personal favorites are the Lord John series set in 18th century England and can involve some contemporary (and often racy) matters set inside a historical mystery.
 Good picture of the underside of society.

-Christopher Gortner - Official website of historical novelist CW Gortner, author of The Last Queen and the Secret Lion.
+Christopher Gortner - Official website of historical novelist CW Gortner, author of The Last Queen and The Secret Lion.
 The Last Queen is an excellent read portraying the life of the last truly Spanish Queen, Queen Juana, in a compelling and human way.
 When I finished the book , I understood why Queen Juana needed to drag her husband's coffin around Spain--a true feat of credibility.

 Tony Hillerman - When I took a riding tour through France, I was met at the train station by a duster wearing, Marlboro man t-shirt sporting Frenchman, eventually nicknamed Jean Wayne who loved all of Tony Hillerman's Jim Chee mysteries.
 He sold me.
 Hillerman writes about Navajo reservation life as seen through the eyes of a tribal police officer investigating murder with some archeological twist.
 Quick, fun reads.
-Unofficial website.

 And now for something completely different . . .